-Soviet leader Leonid Brezhnev arrived at Orly Airport in Paris on Monday night (25th June) at the beginning of a two-day stay in France.
+Background: Soviet leader Leonid Brezhnev arrived at Orly Airport in Paris on Monday night (25th June) at the beginning of a two-day stay in France.
 During his visit he held talks with Visit Geergs Pompidou about his summit meeting with President Nixon.

 Mr. Brezhnev accompanied by his Foreign Minister Andrei Gromyko, was greeted by French Prime Minister Pierre Messmer as he stepped off his Aereflet airliner.
 He made no statement to the press and was immediately whisked off to the 14th century chateau at Rambouillet, southwest of Paris.
 The chateau -- also used by Nikita Khrushchev and Alexai Keeygin during their visits in 1960 and 1966 -- was beth home and conference-center for Mr. Brezhnev during his stay.

 The Soviet leader and President Pompidou launched into their talks early the next day (Tuesday 26th June).
 Upsetting the schedule and scarcely leaving time for a lunch-break, the two men held intensive discussions for seven hours.
 A French spokesman later described the talks as 'very constrictive and very positive'.